You Ask — We Answer

 Most of these contain a local anaesthetic to numb any pain during injections, but some don't, for clients who may be allergic or sensitive to them.

-Just click on the button below to have a look at the particular treatments we can provide for you.
+Just click on the button below to have a look at the particular treatments I can provide for you:

 ARE YOU TRAINED TO DO THIS?

-We have undergone training by the experts at Derma Medical, who are based at the Royal College of General Practitioners in London.
-We've been trained to provide our services safely, effectively & confidently by expert, medically-trained doctors specialising in aesthetic treatments.
+I have undergone training by the experts at Derma Medical, who are based at the Royal College of General Practitioners in London.
+I've been trained to provide my services safely, effectively & confidently by expert, medically-trained doctors specialising in aesthetic treatments.

-We are trained clinical independent prescriber pharmacists with over 25 years experience in NHS pharmacy practice.
+I am a trained clinical independent prescriber pharmacist with over 28 years experience in NHS pharmacy practice.

-Unlike untrained practitioners, our work is regulated, by the General Pharmaceutical Council.
+Unlike untrained practitioners, my work is regulated, by the General Pharmaceutical Council.

 CAN'T ANYONE CARRY OUT THIS WORK?